Everything is now installed, go ahead and power your printer back on.

 Lighting System Assembly

 To assemble the lighting system, start by printing the Skylake LED riser from MakerWorld or Thangs.
 Remove all supports and snap the four pieces together.
 Slide the sense cable into its built-in channel, leaving 3–4 inches exposed to reach the stock LED header.
+TIP - use a piece of filament to help push the cable through the channel.
+(Diagrams at the bottom of this page)

 Important: Do not peel the adhesive backing on the LED strip.
 Instead, slide the LED strip into the designated slots in the riser, making sure the arrows on the strip match the orientation shown in the diagram below.